hyperwing/OSU-Web-Page-Redesign/README.md

 * David Wing: Color theme

 ### How to run the project
+1. Install the middleman gem and other dependices
+> gem install middleman
+> bundle install
-1. Compile with middleman
+2. Compile with middleman
 > bundle exec middleman build
-2. Run using middleman server
+3. Run using middleman server
 > bundle exec middleman server
-3. Naviagte to the link that the terminal prints to see the website
+4. Naviagte to the link that the terminal prints to see the website